-Deadline to submit applications for the new Tree Advisory Commission is August 7, 2020.
+Submit applications for the new Tree Advisory Commission!

 The mission of the Gastonia Tree Advisory Commission, which consists of 7 members with a majority of whom shall be residents of the city, is to achieve community-wide recognition that trees and landscaping are an integral part of our quality of life, and it is the responsibility of all residents to provide for and protect our urban forest environment.

 Four of the members shall be appointed by the City Council, and one member shall be appointed by the Mayor.
 One member shall be a staff member of the City Parks and Recreation Department appointed by the City Manager or the Director of the Parks and Recreation Department and One member shall be a staff member of the City Planning Department appointed by the City Manager or the Director of the Planning Department, both of whom shall be ex-officio members.
 The members of the Commission shall select by a majority vote a Chair and Vice-Chair from among their membership.